rotty3000/liferay-portal/modules/apps/foundation/messaging/README.markdown

 Message Bus provides a flexible API that allows application components to create, send, and receive messages.
 Liferay makes extensive use of the Message Bus for communication within and between Liferay applications.
-Liferay's messaging utility is similiar to Java's JMS but is lighter-weight and provides a smaller and simpler API.
+Liferay's messaging utility is similar to Java's JMS but is lighter-weight and provides a smaller and simpler API.

 In previous versions of Liferay, the Message Bus was embedded in Liferay's